cben/mathdown/deployment/README.md

 This app *mostly* works as static pages, and I intend to keep it this way.
 (To run simply open index.html.
 Or fork on github and immediately use your gh-pages branch at https://YOUR-GITHUB-USERNAME.github.io/mathdown/.
 See top-level README.md.)

-But for HTTPS on custom domain and some future features, I've switched to a Node.js server and the main hosting to RHcloud.
+But for HTTPS on custom domain and some future features, I've switched to a Node.js server and the main hosting to ~~RHcloud aka Openshift Online v2~~; then Openshift v2 was sunset; the kubernetes-based Openshift Online v3 pricing is not friendly to small apps, so now using Heroku.

 Run as a dynamic app (`server.coffee`):